BioSTEAMDevelopmentGroup/thermosteam/README.rst

 .. contents::

-What is ThermoSTEAM?
+What is Thermosteam?
 --------------------

-ThermoSTEAM is an open-source thermodynamic property package with an easily extendable structure.
+Thermosteam is an open-source thermodynamic property package with an easily extendable structure.

 Installation
 ------------

-Get the latest version of ThermoSTEAM from https://pypi.python.org/pypi/thermosteam/
+Get the latest version of Thermosteam from https://pypi.python.org/pypi/thermosteam/

 If you have an installation of Python with pip, simple install it with: